Angus Wall

-Angus Alexander Wall (born March 15, 1967) is a film editor and film title designer.
-He and fellow film editor Kirk Baxter won the Academy Award for Best Film Editing for the David Fincher film The Social Network (2010) and again the next year for The Girl with the Dragon Tattoo (2011).
-He and Baxter were nominated the Academy Award for Best Film Editing, the BAFTA Award for Best Editing, and the American Cinema Editors Eddie Award for the 2008 film The Curious Case of Benjamin Button, also directed by David Fincher.
+Angus Alexander Wall (born March 15, 1967) is an American film editor, producer, director, and title designer.
+He and Kirk Baxter shared the Academy Award for Best Film Editing for the David Fincher film The Social Network (2010), and won again the next year for The Girl with the Dragon Tattoo (2011).
+The duo were previously nominated for The Curious Case of Benjamin Button (2008), also directed by Fincher.

 Wall's title design work on the HBO television series Carnivàle and Game of Thrones both received Emmy Awards in 2004 and 2011, respectively, and his work on the series Romes titles was nominated for the BAFTA Award in 2005.